lisarosaa/acme-web-design/development-strategy.md

 - Styling for a section of showcase

 ## 3. User Story: Newsletter
-As a user story, I want to be able to subscribe the mailing list using e-mail
+As a user of the site, I want to be able to subscribe the mailing list using e-mail

 1. This user story was developed on a brach called `newsletter`
 2. It was merged to `master` when the feature was finished.